 Straw boater included on a 1st come 1st served basis

 The dress code will be that worn in 1805 (please see the illustration below), if you would like the kit this can be purchased through Military Party Planners in the UK (click on their banner below) at a reasonable price.
 Please note that a Matelot's straw hat worn in the 1800's with authentic HMS Pickle cap tally is included in the price of the ticket.

-The RNA will have a private function room in the Crossroads Restaurant, food will be served buffet style with our own bar.
-The Crossroads Bar will be open from 2200hrs (payment required) after our function.
+The RNA will have full use of the pub (invited guests only) until 1900hrs, after this it will be a paid bar.
 There is more on the history of HMS Pickle and Pickle night if you scroll down.
 See you there ya scurvy lot

 HMS Pickle and Pickle Night

 HMS Pickle was a topsail schooner of the Royal Navy.
 She was originally a civilian vessel named Sting, of six guns, that Lord Hugh Seymour purchased to use as a tender on the Jamaica station.

 During the Battle of Trafalgar (21 October 1805), Pickle and the other small vessels kept well back from the fighting, as a single broadside from a ship of the line would have sunk her instantly.
 Pickle herself was stationed to the north-west of the weather line, where Nelson was leading HMS Victory into battle.